 In denying the motion to approve the settlement, the court found that the amount of damages was too low.
 It cited information supplied by the California Labor & Workforce Development Agency (LWDA), which stated that the plaintiffs’ claim under the state’s Private Attorney General Act (PAGA) was potentially worth $1 billion.
 The amount of the settlement allocated for the PAGA claim, the court found, was only “0.1% of its estimated full worth.”
 O’Connor, order at 31.
 Because of this and similar reasons, the court rejected the settlement.

 Business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners in litigation and transactional matters for the past 40 years.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and knowledgeable business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and knowledgeable business advocate.